WE ARE WHAT WE EAT

 Information about anorexia nervosa is often buried in academic research or presented in oversimplified online sources

 Individuals and families seeking help must navigate a confusing landscape of medical jargon and limited, superficial online content.
 As a result, many people struggle to recognize the severity of the illness, delaying care and deepening emotional and informational isolation.
-With this we asked:

 Communicating the scientific and biological consequences of malnutrition in a way that feels less intimidating